Discover Leros | A Greek Island Paradise

 - Towns and villages.
 The capital of Leros is Platanos which includes the coastal villages of Agia Marina and Pandeli.
 Platanos Village, Agia Marina Village, Pandeli Village

 - The Byzantine Castle of Panagia and the picturesque path with the windmills leading to the castle are distinguishing trademarks.
-Most of the population is engaged in fishing.
-Many taverns are located along the waterfront.
+Many taverns are along the waterfront.

-- The historical Folklore Museum of Leros is housed in the Castle of Belenis.
+- The historical Folklore Museum of Leros is in the Castle of Belenis.

 - The Monastery of Agios Sofronios and the Church of Agios Saranta are important religious sites.